 But this show is atypical.

-The innate civility of the script seems to invite participation.
-Several dozen audience members have been lingering each night.
-People are moved and want to share…emphasis on “share”.
-They have been challenged to listen and think and explore without judgement or solution.
-They have not been challenged to either change or be considered deficient.
-There are no instant triggers to defend feelings or questions or beliefs.
-Curiosity and civility seem to be in ascendance.
-Pomposity has left to beat the traffic.
+The innate civility of the script seemed to invite participation.
+Several dozen audience members lingered each night.
+People were moved and wanted to share…emphasis on “share”.
+They had been challenged to listen and think and explore without judgement or solution.
+They had not been challenged to either change or be considered deficient.
+There were no instant triggers to defend feelings or questions or beliefs.
+Curiosity and civility seemed to be in ascendance.
+Pomposity had left to beat the traffic.

 After Sunday’s talk-back concluded, a lady approached me and said; “You probably don’t remember me…”